-- 3. The disclosure described in Item #2 above must be provided in either (i) the first page of the public offering statement required by Board Regulation 18 VAC 48-45-160.C; or (ii) the optional public offering statement receipt page outlined in Board Regulation 18 VAC 48-45-160.B. - 4.
-A developer that seeks to distribute a public offering statement by way of alternative media (i.e. other than paper copy) must obtain written consent from the prospective purchaser to receive the public offering statement by way of alternative media, prior to execution of the purchase contract; and must inform prospective purchasers of the developer's obligation, as outlined in Subsection I of § 55-374, to provide potential purchasers with a copy of the public offering statement for review, and ample time for questions and answers, prior to execution of a purchase contract.
+- 1. Full and accurate disclosure in a public offering statement includes disclosure to each potential purchaser of the developer's obligations, as outlined in § 55.1-2217, to distribute the public offering statement to each potential purchaser prior to execution of the purchase contract; and that each potential purchaser must have the public offering statement available for review, along with ample time for questions and answers, prior to execution of the purchase contract. - 2.
+The disclosure described in Item #1 above must be provided in either (i) the first page of the public offering statement required by 18 VAC 48-45-160.C; or (ii) the optional public offering statement receipt page described in 18 VAC 48-45-160.B. - 3.
+A developer that seeks to distribute a public offering statement by way of alternative media (i.e. other than paper copy) must obtain written consent from the prospective purchaser to receive the public offering statement by way of alternative media, prior to execution of the purchase contract; and must inform prospective purchasers of the developer's obligation, as outlined in Subsection I of § 55.1-2217, to provide potential purchasers with a copy of the public offering statement for review, and ample time for questions and answers, prior to execution of a purchase contract.